What is Bitcoin Gold? Everything You Need to Know About the Hard Fork

-Since Bitcoin Gold is a fork of the original Bitcoin blockchain, everyone who owned Bitcoin before the fork will own the same amount of Bitcoin Gold, at a 1:1 ratio.
-You won’t need to do anything special to receive the BTG, but claiming it could get tricky depending on how you have your wallet set up.
+Since Bitcoin Gold is a fork of the original Bitcoin blockchain, everyone who owned BTC before the fork received the same amount of BTG, at a 1:1 ratio.
+You didn’t need to do anything special to receive the BTG, but claiming it may have gotten tricky depending on how you had your wallet set up.

-The Bitcoin Gold hard fork occurred on October 24, 2017 with block 491,407 on the Bitcoin blockchain.
+The Bitcoin Gold hard fork occurred on October 24, 2017, with block 491,407 on the Bitcoin blockchain.
 When that happened, Bitcoin Gold took a snapshot of all the balances and transactions on Bitcoin up to that point.
-The new blockchain will begin from there.
+The new blockchain began from there.